parleh-mate/singapore-parliament-speeches-dbt/README.md

 This repository contains code for the data modelling which performs downstream modelling from the raw data which was generated from the [earlier data pipeline](https://github.com/jeremychia/singapore-parliament-speeches/).

+Please refer to the [dbt Documentation](https://jeremychia.github.io/singapore-parliament-speeches-dbt/#!/overview), which contains information on the columns available and their descriptions.
+This was created with the help of [this article](https://medium.com/dbt-local-taiwan/host-dbt-documentation-site-with-github-pages-in-5-minutes-7b80e8b62feb).

 The main data product(s) intended for use is

 | model | description |